Cabinet Refinishing And Repainting In Milwaukee, Wisconsin

 Many painting pros use an oil-based primer on the surface before refinishing and repainting any cabinets.
 This creates a well-adhered surface where the paint can stick for a much longer time and help shine the surface longer.

 We highly suggest that you buy disposable paint trays, which usually are able to be picked up for a reasonable price.
 You can use these to mix the paints prior to coating any surfaces.
 These are very nice because they can be thrown out when you’re all done.
 This helps with the cleanup process and makes it much easily and quicker to complete.

 10. Buy Extra Brushes and Paint Rollers

 Enamel paint is easy to clean with a simple solution of water and soap.
-If you’re working for 2-3 days in a row, using same brushes several times can discolor the painting.
-Else, you will require cleaning the brushes multiple times, which can get tedious.
+If you’re working for 2-3 days in a row, consider using same brushes several times which can help discolor the painting.
+If you don't, you will be required to clean the brushes multiple times, which can get tedious and expensive.